GSM-Pay/Payment-Client-OLD/README.md

 ## Payment-Client
-Client server using React-Native for GSM-Pay
+Client server using React-Native and TypeScript for GSM-Pay